Temple architecture (LDS Church): Los Angeles California Temple

-The Los Angeles California Temple (10), the largest temple built by the church, was dedicated in 1956.
-It is now second to the Salt Lake temple in size due to renovations that expanded the flagship structure.
-It was the first temple since Salt Lake to have a priesthood assembly room, added to the plans when World War II delayed construction.
-It would be the last temple designed for a live-actor presentation of the endowment.
-The ordinance rooms are filled with murals, and is one of only three temples with murals in the Celestial Room (the others being the Idaho Falls Temple and the Nauvoo Illinois Temple).
+At the time of construction, the Los Angeles California Temple (10) was the largest built by the LDS Church.
+It was dedicated in 1956.
+It is now second in size to the Salt Lake Temple, which was expanded through renovations.
+The Los Angeles was the first temple since the Salt Lake to contain a priesthood assembly room, added to the plans when World War II delayed construction.
+The Los Angeles was the last temple designed for live-actor presentation of the endowment.
+The ordinance rooms are filled with murals, and it is one of only three temples with murals in the Celestial Room (the others being the Idaho Falls Temple and the Nauvoo Illinois Temple).

-When the statue of Moroni was installed, it faced southeast (as does the temple), but was shortly turned to face due east at the request of church president David O. McKay.
-In 2003, the temple was changed to a progressive-style presentation, with a newly renovated Terrestrial Room.
+When the statue of Angel Moroni was installed, it faced southeast (as does the temple), but it was shortly turned to face due east at the request of the Church president David O. McKay.
+In 2003, the temple was modified for a progressive-style presentation, with a newly renovated Terrestrial Room.
 The endowment was still presented on film.
-In November 2005 the temple was closed for a seismic overhaul and a renovation of the baptistry, which had drainage and mildew problems.
-It reopened July 11, 2006, fifty years after the original dedication.
+In November 2005, the temple was closed for a seismic overhaul and a renovation of the baptistery, which had drainage and mildew problems.
+The temple reopened July 11, 2006, fifty years after the original dedication.

-In addition to the Celestial room, the temple has four ordinance rooms (Creation room, Garden room, World room, Terrestrial room), and ten sealing rooms.
+In addition to the Celestial Room, the temple has four ordinance rooms (i.e., Creation Room, Garden Room, World Room, and Terrestrial Room), and ten sealing rooms.
 It has a square footage of 190614 sqft.

 Following the basic design of the Bern temple, the Hamilton New Zealand Temple (11) was dedicated in 1958.
-It was built, along with the Church College of New Zealand, entirely by volunteer missionary labor, and was the first temple of the church in the southern hemisphere.
+It was built, along with the Church College of New Zealand, entirely by volunteer missionaries, and it was the first LDS Church temple in the Southern Hemisphere.
 It has one ordinance room and three sealing rooms.
 The floor space is 44212 sqft.